 Nested REDD+

 Nested REDD+ projects are aligned with jurisdictional baselines and deforestation monitoring.
-Essentially, this is an intermediate step between the two approaches previously discussed, and may offer a practical solution to the criticisms of project-level REDD+ while smoothing the transition to jurisdictional approaches.
+Essentially, this is an intermediate step between the two approaches discussed, and may offer a practical solution to the criticisms of project-level REDD+ while smoothing the transition to jurisdictional approaches.

 Nesting is still in its infancy and does not have a widely accepted definition or approach when implemented.
 How a country structures REDD+ nesting approaches is linked to its carbon ownership rights.
 While many countries are willing to transfer the right to generate mitigation outcomes/carbon credits to private entities, this is not always the case.
 Hence, countries' nesting approaches will differ widely on the degree of autonomy that the individual projects have outside of the jurisdictional approach.
-Some countries might require individual projects to transition fully into a jurisdictional REDD+ program with no separate accounting or crediting system.
-Others might allow individual projects to keep crediting independently.
-Several countries are including nesting approaches in their REDD+ strategies.

-The future of REDD+
+The future of REDD+ in the carbon market

 A move towards jurisdictional and nested REDD+ certainly seems to be the direction of travel for the market.
-For example, Verra’s proposed updates to their avoided deforestation methodologies adopt an approach aligned with nesting, and the IC-VCM explicitly considers jurisdictional approaches in its Assessment Framework.
+For example, Verra's proposed updates to their avoided deforestation methodologies adopt an approach aligned with nesting.
+And the IC-VCM explicitly considers jurisdictional approaches in its Assessment Framework.

 A big driver of this move is the international policy context.
-Unlike under the Kyoto Protocol, the Paris Agreement expects all parties to track their national GHG emissions and commit to targets.
-Countries set mitigation and adaptation national goals (called Nationally Determined Contributions or NDCs) and establish plans to achieve them.
-This is new for developing countries, which happen to host the world’s tropical forests.
+Unlike the Kyoto Protocol, the Paris Agreement expects all parties to track their national GHG emissions and commit to targets.
+Countries set mitigation and adaptation goals (called Nationally Determined Contributions or NDCs) and establish plans to achieve them.
+This is new for developing countries, which happen to host the world's tropical forests.

-No one approach is a guarantee of good quality.
 Although nested and jurisdictional approaches might help address some systemic risks, scrutiny is still important to ensure credits deliver on their claims.
-The factors that identify quality will be diverse and complex, and buyers should seriously continue to undertake thorough due diligence on any credits they purchase.

 What Sylvera is doing to help

-REDD+ is defined by the UNFCCC strictly to relate to activities in the forest sector that reduce emissions from deforestation and forest degradation, as well as the sustainable management of forests and the conservation and enhancement of forest carbon stocks in developing countries.
+Clarification on the use of ‘REDD+': REDD+ is defined by the UNFCCC strictly to relate to activities in the forest sector that reduce emissions from deforestation and forest degradation, as well as the sustainable management of forests and the conservation and enhancement of forest carbon stocks in developing countries.
 Over time the term has been co-opted for use in the VCMs to cover avoided planned and unplanned deforestation projects, with the scope of activities in these projects not exactly aligned with the UNFCCC definition.
 Now, the definition of REDD+ is being stretched even further by some jurisdictional standards.
-For example, ART TREES (Architecture for REDD+ Transactions - The REDD+ Environmental Excellence Standard) methodologies also recognise activities in HFLD (high forest, low deforestation) jurisdictions and emissions removals through forest restoration and replanting.
-In this blog we use REDD+ in broad terms to cover all these activities, for clarity of reading throughout.
+For example, ART TREES (Architecture for REDD+ Transactions - The REDD+ Environmental Excellence Standard) methodologies also recognize activities in HFLD (high forest, low deforestation) jurisdictions and emissions removals through forest restoration and replanting.
+Here, we use REDD+ in broad terms to cover all these activities, for clarity throughout.